Skip to content

 Then came a different idea entirely.
 DunedinPACE (Belsky 2022) doesn't estimate an age at all — it estimates your pace of aging, calibrated against decades of longitudinal organ-system decline in a single birth cohort followed since 1972.
 It reports a rate: 1.0 means you're aging one biological year per chronological year; 1.2 means 20% faster6.
 Conceptually it's the most appealing for tracking change over time.

-Here's the catch the marketing skips: **these clocks disagree with each other.** They were trained on different data toward different targets, so the same blood sample can return a "younger" GrimAge and an "older" PhenoAge.
+Here's the catch the marketing skips: these clocks disagree with each other.
+They were trained on different data toward different targets, so the same blood sample can return a "younger" GrimAge and an "older" PhenoAge.
 There is no single canonical "your biological age."
-When a DTC test hands you one headline number, it has made an invisible choice about *which* clock to trust — and you usually aren't told which, or why.
+(We break down which clock is built for which job — mortality, disease, or pace of aging — in our head-to-head GrimAge vs PhenoAge vs DunedinPACE comparison.)
+When a DTC test hands you one headline number, it has made an invisible choice about which clock to trust — and you usually aren't told which, or why.

 Where epigenetic clocks genuinely work